 Those who have been injured or killed in a pool, due to the negligence of the property owner, might seek to take legal action.
 Victims are often entitled to reimbursement of medical expenses, lost wages due to missed work, and compensation for pain and suffering, past and present.

-Only a New Mexico lawyer with experience in personal injury cases can properly evaluate each situation.
+Only a New Mexico accident attorney with experience in personal injury cases can properly evaluate each situation.
 As with any legal matter, the specifics of the incident will shape the outcome.